-me: Date: line on the previous page is anything less than ten, what yould you have to change in order to move yourself close of believing and behaving create a more compassionate and positive reality in your life? r thoughts and feelings so that you could live 24 hours a Self.
+me: Date: e line on the previous page is anything less than ten, wha would you have to change in order to move yourself close How could these different ways and positive reality in your life? of believing and behaving create a more compassionate or thoughts and feelings so that you could live 24 hours a Self.
 What would be different about you?